-CN's Principal Pension Plan ("CNPP") and Senior Management Pension Plan ("SMPP")
+CN Pension Plan ("CNPP") and CN Pension Plan for Senior Management ("CNPPSM")

 Messrs.
-Mongeau, Vena, Ruest and Finn participate in the CNPP and SMPP, which are federally-registered defined benefit pension plans designed to provide retirement benefits based on pensionable years of service and highest average earnings.
+Mongeau, Houle, Cory, Ruest and Finn participate in the CNPP and CNPPSM, which are federally-registered defined benefit pension plans designed to provide retirement benefits based on pensionable years of service and highest average earnings.
 Highest average earnings are defined as the average pensionable earnings during the last 60 months of compensated service or the best five consecutive calendar years, whichever is greater.
 Under the CNPP, pensionable earnings consist of base salary and overtime.
-Under the SMPP, pensionable earnings include base salary, overtime, and bonuses paid by the Company under the AIBP, up to the employee's target level.
-In 2015, the aggregate annual retirement benefit payable under both plans is subject to a maximum of C\$2,819 per year of pensionable service and is calculated as follows:
+Under the CNPPSM, pensionable earnings include base salary, overtime, and bonuses paid by the Company under the AIBP, up to the employee's target level.
+In 2016, the aggregate annual retirement benefit payable under both plans is subject to a maximum of C\$2,890 per year of pensionable service and is calculated as follows:

-1.7% of highest average earnings up to the average year's maximum pensionable earnings ("YMPE") as defined under the Quebec/Canada Pension Plan, multiplied by the number of years of pensionable service (maximum 35 years)
+1.7% of highest average earnings up to the average year's maximum pensionable earnings (the "YMPE") as defined under the Quebec/Canada Pension Plan, multiplied by the number of years of pensionable service (maximum 35 years)